 Art 629, at 629 Cookman Ave, is a gallery featuring contemporary art.
 SALT Design Company has some wonderful home accessories with a shore/beach influence.
 550 Cookman Ave.
 Exhibit No.9 Gallery, now WHITEPOINT, also at 550 Cookman Ave. unit 1, features contemporary art as well.

 The historic Boardwalk opened in the late 1800’s and later expanded in the 1920’s.
 Today there are a growing number of dining options from food trucks and casual cafes to upscale dining spots.
 Many have outdoor patio dining with great ocean views.
-Cubacan Restaurant & Bar for modern Cuban cuisine and Langosta Lounge are great dining options.
+Langosta Lounge is a great dining option.
 I enjoyed my dinner at Langosta Lounge on a previous trip.
 Langosta Lounge is located at 1000 N. Ocean Ave. and has been there since 2008 and features sushi, seafood and more.

 Make sure to stop in for ice cream and coffee at Eddie Confettis Ice Cream & Cafe.
 1100 Ocean Ave.
 The chocolate hazelnut flavor was yummy.